Types of Degrees Information Technology Majors Are Getting

 Online Information Technology Programs

-In 2018-2019, 1,107 schools offered a IT program of some type.
+In the 2018-2019 academic year, 1,107 schools offered some type of information technology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|